 Some proprietors may find that once operating through a limited company, the administrative burden and public filing requirements outweigh any benefits.

 The OTS published a focus paper in July 2017 noting that take up of disincorporation relief had been low.
-There may be many reasons for this but as disincorporation relief is due to expire at the same time that the dividend allowance is due to reduce to £2,000 in April 2018, it might be worth reviewing business structures before then to establish whether it is still preferable to trade as a corporate entity post-April 2018.
-For details on this issue, see the Salary v dividend guidance note (subscription sensitive).
+There may be many reasons for this, but as disincorporation relief is due to expire at the same time that the dividend allowance is due to reduce to £2,000 in April 2018 (see the Salary v dividend guidance note), it might be worth reviewing business structures before then to establish whether it is still preferable to trade as a corporate entity post April 2018.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.